schneima1/LLM-based_expenses_analysis/README.md

 - **Open Source**: Full transparency - inspect the code yourself
 - **No Tracking**: No analytics, no telemetry, no data collection
 - **Your Data, Your Control**: All files stay on your computer

 ---

+## 📈 Recent Updates (April 2026)

+The project has seen significant improvements recently:

+- **✨ Dual Classification Methods**: Added embedding-based classifier as a fast alternative to LLM
+- **🎯 Centralized Categories**: All category definitions now in one base class for consistency
+- **📊 Comparison Tool**: New script to benchmark LLM vs embedding accuracy side-by-side
+- **🤖 Multi-Model Support**: Support for `gemma4:e4b` (LLM) and `nomic-embed-text-v2-moe` (Embeddings)
+- **🔧 Enhanced Transfer Detection**: Improved internal transfer detection with tolerance and date proximity
+- **📄 Better PDF Support**: Multiple extraction methods with automatic fallback
+- **⚡ Performance Optimizations**: Faster processing and better memory management
+- **🐛 Bug Fixes**: Fixed umlaut handling, CSV parsing, and many small issues

+See the [CHANGELOG.md](CHANGELOG.md) for the complete list of features and improvements.

+---